ControlNet/LAV-DF/README.md

 ## License

-This project is under the CC-BY-NC 4.0 license.
+This project is under the CC BY-NC 4.0 license.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgements